Autokaka/Autokaka/README.md

 🥶 Not an open-source project enthusiast.

-🙋 Giving users with no other way is always the best way.
+🙋 Providing users with no other choice is always the best choice.

 🚀 Keeping the open-source project proud forever, or never.